Ahren09/UCLA_MATH33A/Reading1.md

 2. Note the pivot columns.
 Write the corresponding original columns from A as their own column vectors, separated by commas, in order
 3. The resulting columns span the kernel of A
 ## 3.2 Subspaces of ℝ<sup>n</sup>, Bases and Linear Independence
+* The pivot columns of a matrix A are linearly independent vectors, while the non-pivot columns are linearly dependent